-Throughout the year, the Leukemia and Lymphoma Society of Canada has opportunities for Canadians affected by blood cancer – including patients, caregivers and survivors - to share their experience to help raise awareness about their needs, challenges and overall experience.
+Throughout the year, the Leukemia and Lymphoma Society of Canada has opportunities for Canadians affected by blood cancer to share their experience to help raise awareness about their needs, challenges and overall experience.
 Ambassadors provide invaluable input and help us develop and fulfill our priorities.

 On an on-demand basis, the blood cancer ambassadors will work with us to: